-As mentioned in section 7.2 a belimo on/off valve is used on all well water systems to start and stop the water flow.
-These may be shipped with the unit and require field installation and wiring.
+As mentioned in section 7.2 pressure regulated water valves are used to regulate the water flow, a belimo on/off valve is used on all well water systems to start and stop the water flow.
+The water valves and belimo may be shipped with the unit and require field installation and wiring.
 If field wiring is required a terminal strip labeled Belimo valve will be provided.
 This is a 3 wire connection including common, power open and power close.